 We wanted something fast paced, adventurous; free.
-Guitar should be your child’s outlet, not a force fed staple of learning.
+The guitar should be your child’s outlet, not a force-fed staple of learning.
 Keep this in mind, as you will get better results if your child is genuinely enjoying the experience of playing.

 Don’t just sit and stare; interact.

 This is your child’s learning.
 Don’t you think that they would feel more comfortable with you by their side?
 If you don’t know how to play the guitar yet, you can make it a journey with your child as your partner.

 Learning together can be fun; just make sure you keep your frustration down.
 You don’t want your child to learn to throw the guitar or break things or yell and scream when they mess up.
 Act like an adult.

 If you already know how to play, play the lessons as a duet.
 Don’t comment on their mistakes; offer to help.
 Don’t complain or whine.
 Your child isn’t going to wake up one morning as a guitar genius.
 It takes years to learn the guitar.
 Children learn at a much quicker pace than we do, but that doesn’t give you the license to be petty and point out their every flaw.